New to lifetime mortgages?

 Step 2 – deciding to advise or refer

 If you're qualified to advise on equity release, your decision may be straightforward.
 But if it's a client that perhaps has requirements below your business threshold, or if you're not active in the equity release market and still wish to help a client in this area, you can still continue to assist them.

 HUB Financial Solutions Limited offer the Equity Release Referral Service.
 It's ideal for financial intermediaries who are not active in the equity release market but wish to benefit from doing what's right for their client.

-Whether you have chosen not to advise on equity release or are not qualified to do so, HUB has developed this service to enable you to take advantage of this growing market.
-Find out more
+Whether you have chosen not to advise on equity release or are not qualified to do so, HUB Financial Solutions Limited have developed this service to enable you to take advantage of this growing market.
+Find out more .

 Step 3 – making a recommendation